dwmuller/NMSInventoryExplorer/README.md

 item and count) that can be satisfied by a given inventory, but has not been wired into any UI yet.

+Hello Games tried to obscure the save file with a release in late 2018 that changed the plain English JSON tags to obfuscated bits of text.
+The mapping of these tags in save-file.rkt is incomplete, based on what I was able to figure out so far from one of my own save files.
+Similarly, the information in items.rkt, which enumerates the items in the game with their base values (where known) is not complete, nor is the listing of recipes in recipes.rkt.

 [Racket]: https://racket-lang.org/